Tools for our blogs are important.

 This list building tool is part of Thrive Themes' premium suite.

 It's the only list building tool I use.
 Why? you ask.
-Because it has every type of
+Because it has every type of optin form, with the exception of the feature box.

 Thrive Leads also has advanced tracking and detailed reports.